AberdeenPHP/AberdeenPHP-Website/readme.md

 To compile the SASS to regular CSS you run `npm run dev` from the command line.

-(You can run `npm run production` when you are ready to upload your changes - this reduced the file sizes dramatically)

 Getting Webpack (and NPM) installed can be a challenging and frustrating experience.
 In most cases you will only need to run `npm install` from the root directory of this project and magic will happen.

 Its a bit beyond the scope of this guide to go into all that.
 Have a look at the [Laravel Docs](https://laravel.com/docs/5.7/mix) or get in touch and we'll help!